with_site helper

 ready: 10 # max seconds from connection to connection ready

-The ready options is the time from the site connects, until the initial Version messages etc. have been exchanged and you can start sending other messages to the site.
+The ready option is the time from when the site connects until the initial Version messages etc. have been exchanged and you can start sending other messages to the site.